seiyaku

 Hot rod

-The fish symbol incorporated into a Cross Pattee on a mousepad
+The fish symbol incorporated into a Cross Pattee on an old mousepad

-A plain cross, without lettering, is one of the most common designs for necklaces, usually worn for decoration only.
-Adding the Ichthys lettering reminds people of the Christian meaning of the Cross.
+A plain cross without lettering is one of the most common designs for necklaces, usually worn for decoration only.
+Adding the Greek ΙΧΘΥΣ (Ichthys) lettering reminds people of the Christian meaning of the Cross.

 Ichthys is a Christogram or Chrismon, a monogram of Christ, and was in use by the 4th century if not earlier.
 The Greek spelling (ΙΧΘΥΣ) and how that becomes a Christogram is explained more on our Jesus Fish page.